How RunWell Actually Builds AI Automations

 The bottom line for technical reviewers

-Runwell is a builder, not a platform.
+RunWell is a builder, not a platform.
 We ship code into your environment, integrated with your systems, owned by you, monitored by us through telemetry rather than access.
 The AI layer is real Claude reasoning inside a structured agent loop — not a chatbot pretending to do operational work.
 The architecture is standard for serious 2026 agent development.
 It's notable mostly because so few people building under the "AI automation" banner are actually doing it this way.

 If you have specific technical questions we didn't cover here, book a 30-minute technical deep-dive.
 No sales.
 Just engineering.